Code-Institute-Submissions/away-day/TESTING.md

  - Click any of the markers to display more information for each location.

 2. Our train arrives a couple of hours before the match, where is good for a beer?
- - Thirsty?
-After selecting the club you are visiting from the drop-down menu, clicking the pint glass icon will return the top-ranked pubs based on Google's Prominence score.
-Click any of the markers to display more information for each location.
+ - Select the club you are visiting from the drop-down menu;
+ - Clicking the pint glass icon will return the top-ranked pubs based on Google's Prominence score;
+ - Click any of the markers to display more information for each location.

 3. We've heard horror stories about the food at the ground we're visiting, can I find something decent to eat after the match?
- - After selecting the club you are visiting from the drop-down menu, avoid any dodgy pies by clicking the Best Food button to return the top-ranked restaurants based on Google's Prominence score.
-Click any of the markers to display more information for each location.
+ - Select the club you are visiting from the drop-down menu;
+ - Avoid any dodgy pies by clicking the Best Food button to return the top-ranked restaurants based on Google's Prominence score;
+ - Click any of the markers to display more information for each location.

 4. We were at the match yesterday and visited too many of the pubs your site recommended, can you find me a good hangover coffee?
- - After selecting the club you are visiting from the drop-down menu, begin your detox by clicking the coffee mug icon to return the top-ranked cafes based on Google's Prominence score.
-Click any of the markers to display more information for each location.
+ - Select the club you are visiting from the drop-down menu;
+ - Begin your detox by clicking the coffee mug icon to return the top-ranked cafes based on Google's Prominence score;
+ - Click any of the markers to display more information for each location.

 6. Just because I'm a football fan doesn't mean I want to drink all day, how can I search for some other things to do?
  - Good for you!
-After selecting the club you are visiting from the drop-down menu, type anything you like, be it parks, museums or libraries, into the search box to return relevant results.
+Select the club you are visiting from the drop-down menu;
+ - type anything you like, be it parks, museums or libraries, into the search box to return relevant results;
+ - Click any of the markers to display more information for each location.

 7. A local friend recommended me somewhere to go, I just need to find it on the map;
+ - Select the club you are visiting from the drop-down menu;
- - The search box will also display specific businesses or locations.
-Ideally you'd select the club first, but if you are specific enough the mighty search box will work it's magic.
+ - The search box will also display type of or specific businesses or locations;
+ - Select your specific business type or location from the predictive results to add them to the map.

 8. My club or league is missing, I'd like to ask the site owner to add them to the next release!
+ - Click the e-mail icon in the bottom-right corner;
+ - Complete the contact form with whatever feedback you have for us;
- - We already have a list of leagues in the pipeline, but any feedback is welcome and helps us to develop a better experience, so click the e-mail icon in the bottom right to send us a message and we'll bump your league up the priority list.
+ - We already have a list of leagues in the pipeline, but any feedback is welcome and helps us to develop a better experience, so let us know and we'll bump your league up the priority list.

 9. I want my business to show up on your search results for a particular club or city, who do I contact?
  - AwayDay relies on Google's algorithms and user ratings to generate results, your friendly local SEO business will be able to help